 LaToniya was educated in the Detroit Public Schools District and graduated from Cass Technical High School.
 She earned a bachelor degree in Secondary Mathematics Education from Concordia University and a masters of education degree in Educational Leadership and Administration from Wayne State University.

 Ms. Jones is a former middle school principal, Program Director of Developmental Education.
-She has empowered thousands of youth and families in Southeast Michigan and Ohio during conferences, math clubs, enrichment programs, POP Up Math Labs and parent empowerment sessions through POWER Organization.
+She has empowered thousands of youth and families in Southeast Michigan and Ohio during conferences, math clubs, enrichment programs, POP Up Math Labs and parent empowerment sessions through POWER Org Math.
+With the launch of the Global Math Initiative in South Africa and presenting findings of the case study at higher education institutions, she has reached 8,000 people through POWER Org Math.

-She serves as a board member/ advisor of local youth focused organizations and professional affiliations.
+She serves as a board member and advisor of local youth focused organizations and professional affiliations.

-LaToniya is inspired to build a legacy of compassion, leadership, and entrepreneurship for her 3 sons.
+LaToniya is building a legacy of compassion, leadership, and as she purposefully serves alongside her 3 sons and extended family members.

 2003 to 2004 - Researching: Is this what families want, beyond the school day?
 Building relationships that matter.